Highly Sensitive Person Test.

 You will also find the answer to this question in our e-book on HSP.

-Summary of the benefits
+Summary of the benefits of taking this test.

 Elaine N. Aron puts it this way:

 "(We are) a package deal.
-Our sensitive trait means we will also be cautious, and introverted, needing extra time to ourselves.
-Because most people without this trait don't understand this, they see us as shy, weak, or - the greatest sin of all - unsociable.
+Our sensitive trait means we will also be cautious and introverted, needing extra time to ourselves.
+Because most people without this trait don't understand that, they see us as shy, weak, or - the greatest sin of all - unsociable.
 Fearing these labels, we try to be like others.
 But this leads to excessive stimulation and nervousness.
 This causes us to be considered neurotic or crazy, first by others and then by ourselves."

 As Confucius said, "A doctor cannot be a good doctor unless he has been sick himself."
 One of your keys to success will be learning mature assertiveness.
 After all, HSP people like to help, right?